osate/website/source/setup-development.md

 If necessary, configure proxy settings, and optionally enter ssh credentials (B).
 User the help (C) for more detailed information on these steps.

-Select *Eclipse Modeling Tools* as the base product to install, and select *Oxygen* as the product version.
+Select *Eclipse Modeling Tools* as the base product to install, and select *2018-12* as the product version.
 Choose 32 or 64 bit according to your Java version.

 ## 4. Add the OSATE setup file